andrewhingah/storemanager/README.md

 - Clone this repository. `git clone https://github.com/andrewhingah/storemanager.git`

-- While in the main directory (storemanager), checkout to feature branch 'git checkout ch-host-on-heroku-api-#161360493'

 - To test API locally, set up a virtual environment in the base project folder